marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 values than 0 and 1 to GCC's ``_Bool`` is also undefined, unless the integer is explicitly or implicitly casted to ``_Bool``.)

+.. index:: C derived type and struct interoperability, derived type interoperability with C, interoperability, derived type and struct

 .. _derived-types-and-struct:

-.. index:: C derived type and struct interoperability

-.. index:: derived type interoperability with C

-.. index:: interoperability, derived type and struct

 Derived Types and struct
 ^^^^^^^^^^^^^^^^^^^^^^^^